Why Do I Have Neck Pain and Stiffness?

 • Replace your pillow with a memory foam pillow for better support.

-The best way to prevent neck pain and stiffness is through neck stretching and strengthening exercises.
-Improving your necks strength and flexibility improves your overall posture and range of motion.
-But, it also makes you less prone to neck-related injuries while and reducing stiffness of the neck.
 The reason why so many people experience neck pain is that they tend to neglect training their necks.
 Our neck muscles are some of the most important in our body.
 And yet, very little of us care to strengthen them.
 If you want to avoid neck pain, stiffness, and neck-related injuries, you need to start neck training.

 If you're looking to strengthen your neck, there is no better way to do it than to train with the world's #1 neck trainer—the Iron Neck.
-The Iron Neck is a neck training device originally made to reduce the risk of neck-related injuries in close contact sports, where athletes are always getting their necks and heads hit and bent in abnormal ways.
-But the Iron Neck is not just a neck-injury prevention tool, but it is also incredibly effective for rehabilitation.
-Thousands of athletes and physical therapists around the world use the Iron Neck—and soon, you will understand why!
+This is a neck training device originally made to reduce the risk of neck-related injuries in close-contact sports, where athletes are always getting their necks and heads hit and bent in abnormal ways.

 If the Iron Neck doesn't fit into your budget, no worries.
 You can still train your neck with the use of neck weight harnesses and resistance bands.
 You won't be able to do the same level of exercises with just these two, but they are still effective tools for neck strengthening.
-Once you start training your neck you can say goodbye to stiff necks and neck pain for good.
-Head over to the site and grab yours!
-Or, check out our complete guide on neck training for a brief on how to get started.